smeekes/bootUR/README.md

 replications (`B = 399`) to prevent the code from running too long.
 We add an intercept and a trend (`dc = 2`), and compare OLS with QD (GLS) detrending.
 The option `verbose = TRUE` prints easy to read output on the console.
+To see live progress updates on the bootstrap, set `show_progress = TRUE`.
+This is particularly useful for large `B`, so we leave it out here.
 As random number generation is required to draw bootstrap samples, we first set the seed of the random number generator to obtain replicable results.

 ``` r
 set.seed(155776)